lxnt/rendumper/README.rst

   reimplement original in the ncurses renderer.
 - compile with the same flags as SDL is: -mmx -3dnow -sse
 - make a knob for max-optimization builds.
+- implement SoundSense soundpack support in the sound module.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online
 - rewrite df-structures/codegen.py, it rotted; revive
 - "ld.so understands the string $ORIGIN (or equivalently ${ORIGIN}) in